efwoods/neural_lossless_compression/README.md

 ### Other Languages

 Currently, I have started thinking about this in Python, and that's fine for initial experiments, but I do this it will be worthwhile for both speed and memory to code up solutions in C.
+- Added code to open and read data from a `.wav` file, see `data_exploration_C`.
+An interesting note is that the file uses the 16-bit .wav encoding, even though the data has a 10-bit resolution.
+That's an easy 1.6x compression factor, although this is likely not what they had in mind.